Central Management Systems - Manufacturers

 The upper limit for updating event data is 4 months.
 Operationally, we do not expect that data will be updated past 28 days.
 MAs and CMS operators will agree any updates beyond 28 days.

 Any revision to previous data or unreported data shall be reported in a file with an incremental version number.
 This may occur after repairing a fault or re-establishing communications.
 Alternatively, it will be a complete refresh of the file.
 The CMS operator and the MA will agree the approach, and how to identify updated information.

 Using a sub meter allows customers to split their inventory.
 Consider a county which has CMS equipment and non CMS equipment on their inventory.
 Its Meter Administrator must calculate the load separately because of the different processes involved but will combine the results for the Data Collector and Supplier.
 The MA sums the total energy of each sub meter onto a single MPAN and the Supplier sends a single invoice to the customer.

 The diagram below shows how the Meter Administrator’s Equivalent Meter software will link customers’ CMS and non-CMS inventory.

 The MA, UMSO and CMS operator will agree the sub meter ID in the CMS, so it should be a configurable item.

-HH data must be assigned to unique MPANs for each Distribution area.
+HH data from each Equivalent Meter must be assigned to unique MPANs for each Distribution area.
 This applies even where the same Distribution Business manages two different Distribution areas.
-If a customer covers two different Distribution areas, they must use separate MPANs for each area.
-In this instance, the MA cannot aggregate the resulting HH data onto a single MPAN.
+If a customer covers two different Distribution areas, they must use separate Equivalent Meter IDs (MPANs) for each area.
+In this instance, the MA cannot collect the resulting HH data onto a single MPAN.

 What are the Requirements for an Audit Trail?